Flood Warning issued for Bleckley, Pulaski by NWS - NewsBreak

 Flood Warning issued for Bleckley, Pulaski by NWS

-Effective: 2021-10-12 03:31:00 EDT Expires: 2021-10-14 14:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-10-13 05:34:00 EDT Expires: 2021-10-13 23:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
+Stay tuned to further developments by listening to your local radio, television, or NOAA Weather Radio for further information.
+Caution is urged when walking near riverbanks.
 Additional information is available at weather.gov/atlanta.
-Target Area: Bleckley; Pulaski The Flood Warning is cancelled for the following rivers in Georgia Little Ocmulgee River near Scotland affecting Wheeler and Telfair Counties.
-The Flood Warning continues for the following rivers in Georgia Ocmulgee River near Hawkinsville affecting Pulaski and Bleckley Counties.
-Oconee River near Dublin affecting Wilkinson, Laurens, Washington and Johnson Counties.
-Oconee River near Oconee affecting Wilkinson, Washington and Johnson Counties.
-Ocmulgee River near Abbeville affecting Dodge, Wilcox and Telfair Counties.
-The Flood Warning is now in effect until early Thursday afternoon The Flood Warning continues for the Ocmulgee River near Hawkinsville. * Until early Thursday afternoon. * At 2:45 AM EDT Tuesday the stage was 22.6 feet. * Flood stage is 20 feet. * Minor flooding is occurring. * Forecast...The river is expected to rise to a crest of 22.6 feet this morning.
-It will then fall below flood stage Thursday morning. * Impact...At 23 feet, Minor flooding continues of roads on the southside of Hawkinsville along Gooseneck Lane, cutting off access to homes.
-The water will be from 1 to 3 feet deep over the road.alerts.weather.gov
+Target Area: Bleckley; Pulaski The Flood Warning continues for the following rivers in Georgia Ocmulgee River near Hawkinsville affecting Pulaski and Bleckley Counties.
+The Flood Warning remains in effect The Flood Warning continues for the Ocmulgee River near Hawkinsville. * Until late this evening. * At 4:46 AM EDT Wednesday the stage was 20.5 feet and falling. * Flood stage is 20 feet. * Minor flooding is occurring and is forecast. * Forecast...The river is expected to fall below flood stage late this afternoon. * Impact...At 20.5 feet, minor flooding of roads continues on the southside of Hawkinsville...along Gooseneck Lane.
+Water continues to inundate Gooseneck Lane, cutting off access to homes.alerts.weather.gov

 Comments / 0